semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 ![The settings menu](./figures/04-settings.png)

-And go to **secrets**.
-Secrets are encrypted environment variables and files used to store sensitive data.

 Create a new secret with two variables: `HEROKU_EMAIL` and `HEROKU_API_KEY` with the email and token.

 ![](./figures/04-heroku-secret.png)

+We’ll learn how to import the secret on the job in a minute.

 ## 3.7.3 Staging pipelines

 Everything is ready to set up the staging pipeline.
 Begin by creating a new promotion and making it automatic.
 As said, the User service deploys on every change.
-This crystalizes as this promotion condition:
+This crystalizes as:

 ``` text
 change_in('/services/users') AND result = 'passed'
 ```

+Type the condition on the **when?** field.

 ![](./figures/04-promote1.png)

-We'll use the first block in the staging pipeline to create a brand new staging application and deploy its service.
-The combined commands for this are:
+We'll use the first block in the staging pipeline to create a brand new staging application.
+The combined commands are:

 ``` bash
 heroku apps:create "$APP_NAME"